yuanying/nise_bosh/README.md

 ### Install required gems

-You can install the requried gems to execute Nise BOSH commands with bundler.
+You can install the required gems to execute Nise BOSH commands with bundler.

 Run the command below: